LucaBrescia/latex-template/README.md

 # Template for latex report

-Download this repository to begin writing your report or thesis with an encapsulated ready-to-use frontespizio page from frontespizio package
+Download this repository to begin writing your report or thesis with an embedded ready-to-use frontespizio page from frontespizio package

 ## How to begin